 Section 3.5 Removal of Directors.
 At any General Board Meeting or Special Board Meeting duly called, any one or more of the Directors may be removed, for good cause, by a majority plus two (2) of the entire Board.
 When a Director is so removed, the Alternate Director, if any, shall become the successor.
 A director whose removal has been proposed shall be given at least ten (10) days’ notice of the calling of the meeting and its purpose and shall be given an opportunity to be heard at the meeting.

 Section 3.6 Vacancies.
 In the event of the death, disability, removal, or resignation of a Director (including removal due to a Director’s relocation from the Neighborhood), a vacancy shall be declared by the Board.
-If such vacancy occurs in the position held by the Atkins Park Designee, the Atkins Park Neighborhood Association shall appoint a replacement.
-For all other vacancies, the Board shall first appoint the Alternate Director to fill such vacancy.
+For all vacancies, the Board shall first appoint the Alternate Director to fill such vacancy.
 All subsequent vacancies shall be filled by appointment of the President and confirmed by a majority vote of the Board.
 The Board may also hold an election for such position(s) at a Special Board Meeting.
 Each Director appointed pursuant to the terms of this Section shall serve the unexpired portion of the term of his/her predecessor.

 Section 4.1 Organizational Board Meetings.
 The first meeting of the Board following each Annual Association Meeting shall be held within fifteen (15) days thereof, at a time and place determined by the outgoing President (the “Organizational Board Meeting”).
 At the Organizational Board Meeting, the new Directors shall review and familiarize themselves with the current Association goals and objectives, and the outgoing President shall address issues of current concern to the Association.
 The Organizational Board Meeting shall be for informational purposes only (no votes shall be taken on any matters), and shall not be subject to the quorum requirements promulgated under Article VI hereunder.